FirelyTeam/firely-docs-firely-server/setting_up_firely_server/configuration/mongodb/db_mongo_auth.rst

 .. note::

-    Currently, only a single connectionstring can be configured for MongoDB.
+    Currently, there is an option to configure two connectionstring for MongoDB both Data database and Administration database.
     The roles and users above differentiate between the authorization needed to perform an automatic upgrade, and the authorization needed for regular operation.
-    You may choose to use a connectionstring with the ``fs_data_upgrade_user`` only when performing an upgrade, and afterwards reset it to the ``fs_data_user``.
+    You may use a connectionstring with the ``fs_data_upgrade_user`` in `AutoUpdateConnectionString` property that will be used only when performing an upgrade, and `ConnectionString` with the ``fs_data_user`` for normal use.
+    If `AutoUpdateConnectionString` is not set, the `ConnectionString` will be used for both.

 #.
 Data database: ``mongodb://fs_data_upgrade_user:fs_data_upgrade_secret@localhost/fs_data?authSource=fs_data``
 #.
 Administration database: ``mongodb://fs_admin_upgrade_user:fs_admin_upgrade_secret@localhost/fs_admin?authSource=fs_admin``